Tips For Hiring Software Development

 Intellectual Property

-It is imperative that your software is either created specifically for you or is properly licensed from the creator.
-You need to be assured that every library, graphic element, photo, text, copy, font, background texture, video clip and sound sample is paid for.
+It is imperative that your software is either created specifically for you or is properly licensed by the creator.
+You need to be assured that every library, graphic element, photo, text, copy, font, background texture, video clip, and sound sample is paid for.

 Law firms have automated programs that search the Internet for copied software, photos, etc. We have seen clients sued for thousands of dollars because a designer or programmer failed to pay $50 for a small piece of a photo… or didn’t have the documentation to prove it was paid for.